ELENA-LANG/elena-lang/README.md

 You have to add a path to _BIN_ folder to the system environment *PATH* or copy elenavm.dll and elenart.dll to _Windows\System32_ folder.

-To build the compiler under VS2015 you have to go to the root folder and type:
+To build the compiler under VS2017 you have to go to the root folder and type:

-    recompile.bat

-If you use VS2017 type the following:

     recompile15.bat